 Call Us Today!

 Participants in this summer institute will have the opportunity to meet and learn from others who are developing Advanced Placement Physics programs in their schools.
 Though the course is listed as AP Physics 1, materials from both courses will be included to fit the needs of the teachers attending the session.
 Current and aspiring AP Physics teachers will strengthen their knowledge of the subject, become familiar with the AP Physics 1 and AP Physics 2 program and its changing scope and sequence, and develop laboratory and demonstration materials for use in their own classrooms.
 They will come away from the institute with many materials, including the College Board AP Physics packet, tests and solutions from past years, sample course syllabi, and the solutions to the 2018 exams.
 Time will be spent working on problem solving techniques and discussing approaches to teaching AP Physics—including the role of vertical teaming, development of a course syllabus, and designing labs and assessments that address higher order thinking skills.
-Participants will be given the opportunity to work in small groups to model the inquiry-based laboratory design required by the new AP Physics 1 and 2 courses and increasingly emphasized by the AP Physics C courses, selecting the lab work from a variety of options for both AP Physics 1 and AP Physics 2 that best fit the teacher’s course needs.
+Participants will be given the opportunity to work in small groups to model the inquiry-based laboratory design required by the AP Physics 1 and 2 courses and increasingly emphasized by the AP Physics C courses, selecting the lab work from a variety of options for both AP Physics 1 and AP Physics 2 that best fit the teacher’s course needs.
 As time permits, new AP teachers will be given guidance in preparing and filing the course audit.
 Participants should bring a calculator, notebook and a few optional items such as a laptop or ipad, handout or favorite demonstration to share, and simple tools (scissors, pliers, screwdrivers).